-Any action by the Grievance Committee dismissing the complaint as unworthy of further consideration may be appealed to the Board of Directors within twenty (20) days from the date the dismissal notice is mailed to the complainant, using Form #E-22, Appeal of Grievance Committee of Ethics Complaint.
-(Revised 10/02).
+Any action by the Grievance Committee dismissing the complaint as unworthy of further consideration may be appealed to the Grievance Committee Appeal Tribunal within twenty (20) days from the date the dismissal notice is mailed to the complainant, using Form #E-22, Appeal of Grievance Committee of Ethics Complaint.
+(Revised 10/13).